Prince0x01/fundme/README.md

 In traditional crowdfunding platforms, donors have no means to actively verify that their funds were used for the intended purposes.
 After making a donation, donors typically have no active role to play throughout the project implementation/execution phase.
 FundMe addresses this issue by giving donors the power to ensure their funds are used for the intended purposes, mitigating the risk of unintentionally funding a terrorist organization.

-## Hedera Technology
+## Linea Technology

 FundMe utilizes the following technologies:

 - **Smart Contract:** The project's smart contract is written in Solidity and interacts with the Hedera Contract Service to leverage the Hedera Network.
-- **Hedera Blockchain:** The Hedera blockchain acts as the backend for FundMe and performs the following functions:
+- **Linea Network:** The Hedera blockchain acts as the backend for FundMe and performs the following functions:
   - Receives inputs from a third-party KYC application to verify project owners.
   - Stores the funds provided by donors and assigns them as campaign DAOs to verify the appropriate use of funds as stated in the Proof of Need (PoN).